hodgestar/vqe-from-scratch/vqefs.md

 * It would be nice to run the circuit on a QuTiP Processor instead (i.e. a simulator for a real quantum device) but this requires adding support for circuits with measurement to the Processors (likely not too hard, but not done yet).
+* Implement calculation of Pauli measurement gates for 3+ qubits.
 * Extend the extensive unit tests to the rest of the library.

 **Note**:

 * This notebook requires the QuTiP master branch for QubitCircuit measurement support.
 Once QuTiP 4.6 is released it should be possilbe to run in on QuTiP 4.6.
-* Full disclosure -- I implemented some of the intial parts of QuTiP's measurement support.
+* Full disclosure -- I implemented some of the initial parts of QuTiP's measurement support.

 **References**: